 Recovery philosophies for sober living homes vary.
 In general, sober living residents are expected to participate in a self-help group, particularly AA or NA, and maintain abstinence from all substances.1 Furthermore, each resident is encouraged to support others and “give back” as is described in 12 step programs as key to recovery.1 Residents can lean on one another for support.5

 How Much Does a Sober Living Home Cost?

 The cost of a sober living home varies, based on many different factors.
 Oftentimes, the only costs are a set fee to help maintain the home, plus rent.
 The cost of each sober living program will depend on what services are offered, staffing, where it’s located, the value of the home itself, and whether rooms are shared.1,2

-One place to start looking for a sober living facility is a Google search for something such as “sober living houses near me” or “sober house in” followed by your city and state.
+One place to start looking to find a sober living home or facility is a Google search for something such as “sober living houses near me” or “sober house in” followed by your city and state.
 You can also consider asking peers at 12-step meetings or work with your treatment provider to see if he or she can help get you into a sober living facility.

 Additionally, Alcohol.org is a subsidiary of American Addiction Centers (AAC), a nationwide provider of treatment centers.
 We offer sober living facilities at three of our facilities:

 Our transitional housing is both for those coming out of higher levels of care and those who may feel their home environment may be triggering, regardless of whether they’ve undergone treatment with us.
 While amenities and services vary by location, some of the things you can expect while living in our sober living homes are: